-Leah Martindale Stancil, a former Gator swimmer and UF grad, enters her sixth year as an assistant coach with the men’s and women’s swimming and diving programs after returning to her alma mater prior to the 2008 season.
+Leah Martindale-Stancil, a former Gator swimmer and UF grad (’02), enters her eighth season as an assistant coach for Florida in 2015-16.
+Stancil has assisted with both the men’s and women’s swimming and diving programs since shereturned to her alma mater prior to the 2008 season.

-In addition to her coaching duties, Stancil serves as the Gator Swim Camp Director, while also coordinating all team travel.
+In addition to her coaching duties, Stancil serves as the Gator Swim Camp Director, while also coordinating all the team’s travel.

 - Assistant Coach, University of Florida, 2008-present